Fano Enhancement of Unlocalized Nonlinear Optical Processes: Introduction

-Past two decades witnessed fascinating progresses in two fields: classical and quantum plasmonics.
-Metal nanoparticles~(MNPs) can localize incident field into nm-size hotspots via surface plasmon resonances~(SPRs) ---a phenomenon playing the key role in both fields.
-Enhanced intensity at the hotspot, which can be 5-7 orders of magnitude times the incident one~\cite{stockman2011nanoplasmonics,wu2010quantum,hoppener2012self,he2016near}, is essential for sensing~\cite{anker2008biosensing}, nano-imaging~\cite{SNOM_Nature_2003,zhang2013chemicalmapping}, energy harvesting~\cite{brongersma2015plasmon,atwater2010plasmonics} and high-frequency communication~\cite{giannini2011plasmonic} technologies.
-A nonlinear process, such as Raman scattering, can be enhanced with the second power of the hotspot intensity, leading to surface enhanced Raman scattering~(SERS).
-When a frequency converter nanoparticle is placed at a plasmonic hotspot, conversion process can involve two plasmon modes~\cite{Double_resonance_SHG_PRB2017,chu2010double,ye2012plasmonic} such that both the incident and the converted frequencies are (localized) enhanced.
+Past two decades witnessed fascinating progresses in two research areas, classical and quantum plasmonics~\cite{tame2013quantum}.
+A phenomenon is highlighted commonly in both research areas: strong field localization at the metal nanoparticle~(MNP) hot spots.
+The localized field intensity can be 5-7 orders of magnitude stronger than the intensity of the incident light in the nm-size hot spots~\cite{stockman2011nanoplasmonics,hoppener2012self}.
+The (classical) plasmonics employs the field enhancement for ultra-high sensing~\cite{anker2008biosensing}, hot spot-size optical resolution~\cite{SNOM_Nature_2003,zhang2013chemicalmapping}, high-frequency communication technologies~\cite{giannini2011plasmonic}, and for achieving extreme nonlinearity enhancements~\cite{kauranen2012nonlinear}.
+Nonlinear optical processes taking place at the hot spots can be enhanced with the second power of the local intensity, because both the input and the converted fields are localized~\cite{Double_resonance_SHG_PRB2017,ye2012plasmonic,chu2010double}.
+This makes plasmonics an attractive field for nonlinear optics.

-A plasmonic hotspot also provides strong light-matter interaction.
-When a quantum emitter~(QE), such as a quantum dot~(QD)~\cite{chang2006quantum}, molecule~\cite{tasgin2016fluorescence} or a color-center~\cite{kolesov2009wave}, is placed at a hotspot, it creates path interference effects, i.e. Fano resonances~(FRs) ---plasmon analogs~\cite{liu2009plasmonic,PlasIndTransPRL2008,PS_Fano_EIT_analog} of electromagnetically-induced transparency~(EIT)~\cite{ScullyZubairyBook}.
-A transparency window appears at the level-spacing of the QE, similar to EIT.
-Such interference effects can increase the lifetime of plasmon oscillations~\cite{yildiz2020plasmon,sadeghi2015undamped,elkabbash2017ultrafast} (dark-hotspots~\cite{stockman2010dark}), which occur also when a bright plasmon mode is coupled to a longlife dark-mode~\cite{luk2010fano,liu2009plasmonic}.
-This enables the operation of spasers~\cite{noginov2009demonstration} (nanolasers).

-Fano resonances are demonstrated to control both linear (e.g. refractive index~\cite{LavrinenkoPRB2019,gunay2019tunable}) and nonlinear (e.g. second-harmonic generation~\cite{thyagarajan2013augmenting,butet2012nonlinear,turkpence2014engineering,FanoEFTACSPhoto2020}, SERS~\cite{postaci2018silent,PS_lifetime_vs_steady}, four-wave mixing~\cite{singh2016enhancement,paspalakis2014strongly}) response of metal nanostructures.
-Depending on the choice of the QE level-spacing, or the resonance of the dark-mode, a typical 3-order enhancement factor further multiplies the standard nonlinearity enhancement employing the localization.
-Hence, voltage-tunable quantum materials, like a QD or a defect center in a 2D material~\cite{schwarz2016electrically}, offer potential for implementations of Fano control on optical response.
-In such ``localized" processes, both the localization and the path interference~(via QE) enhancements take place over the plasmon modes.
-The QE/dark-mode introduces a new term in the denominator of the nonlinear amplitude which creates cancellations in the denominator.
-Fano resonances can enhance the nonlinear processes without increasing the hotspot intensity providing solutions to overheating problems~\cite{postaci2018silent}.